 Listing description

-Borax occurs in arid regions, forming from evaporation of saline lakes.
-Borax is also synthetically formed as a by-product of mining operations of borate deposits, and most of the specimens from the famous mine at Boron, California, are formed this way.
+regions, forming from evaporation of saline lakes.
+Borax is also synthetically formed as a by-product of

-dry lake deposits in Tibet.
+The first Borax specimens came several dry lake deposits in Tibet.
 They were shipped in large quantities by ancient caravans for profit.
 Much greater deposits were later found in the southwestern U.S., from which most of the world's industrial borax comes.

 Detailed description